DronG / Shutterstock.com

 It is not against the law to call something Italian even when it's not, so technically, Italian dressing is a legal term, but any Italian will tell you it's not used in Italy.
 Italian dressing is an American invention made with oil, sugar, and spices; it's sort of like an Americanized version of a simple vinaigrette.

 Bottled salad dressing is an American invention, and most cuisines, including Italian, French, and other Mediterranean cuisines, dress salads with a mix of olive oil, lemon, and salt.
-In many regions, olive oil and vinegar are on the tables for diners to add to their individual salads.
-Only in the U.S. supermarket will you find whole aisles dedicated to premade bottled salad dressing.
-However, despite false advertising, Italian dressing is not Italian, but many consumers don’t care as it’s still one of the top salad dressings sold to consumers in the U.S.
+In many regions, olive oil and vinegar are on the tables for diners to add to their salads.
+Only in the U.S. supermarket will you find whole aisles dedicated to salad dressing.
+However, despite false advertising, Italian dressing is not Italian, but many consumers don't care as it's still one of the top salad dressings sold to consumers in the U.S.

 Lobster Fra Diavolo

-Whenever the word diavolo or diablo is part of the name of a dish, you can be sure that it is spicy and will light a fire in your mouth.
+Whenever the word diavolo or diablo is part of the name of a dish, you can be sure that it is a spicy dish and will invoke a fire in your mouth.
 Lobster fra diavolo is one of those dishes.
-It’s a spicy seafood dish made with lobster in a spicy red sauce served with pasta.
+It's a spicy seafood dish made with lobster in a spicy red sauce served with pasta.
 Despite the Italian name, the dish is an Italian-American invention from a New York restaurant.
 There are several restaurants that take credit for the spicy seafood recipe, the earliest dates dating back to 1908.

 If you have never had lobster fra diavolo and you like spicy seafood dishes, it is definitely worth trying.
 Many Italian-American restaurants serve it with the lobster still in the shell, making it a deliciously messy dish, so be prepared to roll up your sleeves and get ready to work for your meal, cracking the lobster shell and digging out those flavorful pieces of meat.
-If you prefer to eat this in the privacy of your own home, like I do, you can find an excellent recipe for lobster fra diavolo from a well-known East Coast chef who knows his way around a lobster.
+If you prefer to eat this in the privacy of your own home, you can find an excellent recipe for lobster fra diavolo from a well-known East Coast chef who knows his way around a lobster.

 Stromboli